 All documents contained in the applicant's file are the property of the seminary and will not be returned or reproduced for the applicant or other interested persons.

-International students on F-1 visas must contact the International Student Office to comply with the proper admissions procedures for internationals.
+International students on F-1 visas must contact the International Student Ministry and Services Office to comply with the proper admissions procedures for internationals.
 International students are allowed to attend either the Fort Worth or Houston campus.
 New international students may begin only during the fall or spring semesters.
 In addition to the requirements listed above, international students (F-1 visas) must also supply the following:

 Applications for admission from prospective students whose degrees are from institutions that are not regionally accredited may request consideration for conditional acceptance.
 This conditional acceptance will be based on review of the completed admissions application (including all supporting documents such as church endorsement, transcripts, and references) by the dean of the school offering the degree program to which the prospect is applying.
 Students who are conditionally accepted may enroll for no more than twelve hours and must achieve a GPA of 2.00 during their first term.